Writing great content is often not enough.

 You can often do that by commenting on their content without dropping links.

-Alternatively, you can put a lot of effort into sharing their content.
+Alternatively, you can put a lot of effort into doing content promotion for them.

 As discussed, you can also use Twitter to promote your content.